solo-io/ext-auth-plugin-examples/README.md

 possible given the dependencies of your plugin, please join [our community Slack](https://slack.solo.io/) and let us know, so we can think about a solution together.

+### build-plugin
+The `build-plugin` target uses the information published by Gloo Enterprise to mirror its build environment to compile the plugin and verify compatibility.

+#### compile-plugin
+The `compile-plugin` target compiles the plugin for the targeted Gloo Enterprise version.

+#### verify-plugin
+The `verify-plugin` target verifies if the plugin can be loaded by the targeted Gloo Enterprise version.

-### build-plugins
+### build
-The `build-plugins` target compiles the plugin inside a docker container using the `Dockerfile` at the root of this repository (this is done for reproducibility).
+The `build-plugin` target compiles the plugin inside a docker container using the `Dockerfile` at the root of this repository (this is done for reproducibility).
 It uses the information published by Gloo Enterprise to mirror its build environment and verify compatibility.
+The `Dockerfile` executes the following targets in the container:
+* [`get-glooe-info`](#get-glooe-info) to fetch the build information for the targeted Gloo Enterprise version
+* [`resolve-deps`](#resolve-deps) to check if gloo and your plugin have different dependencies
+* [`compile-plugin`](#build-plugin) to build the plugin for the targeted Gloo Enterprise version
+* [`verify-plugin`](#build-plugin) to verify if the plugin can be loaded by the targeted Gloo Enterprise version